 After 1994, Renold was not able to go on to Advanced secondary level classes because of his limited financial resources.

 “Kumusha (home at the village) there were a lot of very good mbira players and the mbira related functions were few, far between and mainly seasonal.
-I think it had to do with the area having too many Gwenyambira and too few ceremonies… issues of supply and demand.
+I think it had to do with the area having too many gwenyambiras and too few ceremonies… issues of supply and demand.
 When there were indeed functions the money was usually too little to do anything really meaningful with it.
-Often…the times I got to play were at functions like biras and kurova guva ceremonies of members of the extended family, which was…a family duty (unpaid).”
+Often…the times I got to play were at functions like bira and kurova guva ceremonies of members of the extended family, which was…a family duty (unpaid).”

 During 1995 and early 1996, Renold helped take care of the family homestead and his mother, since Caution had built his own home, and their other brothers were living and working in Harare.
 Renold left for the city in mid-1996 to look for employment, with his mother now under the care of one of his brothers’ wives.
 He spent all of 1997 looking for a job.